 - Application site and skin condition, which can affect permeability

-By optimizing these factors during the development process, pharmaceutical professionals can create topical medications that are both effective and safe.
+By optimizing these factors during the development process, pharmaceutical professionals can create semi solid, topical medications that are both effective and safe.

 The Significance of Active Ingredients in Topical Drug Product Development